youngcs97/fortify-upload/CURLMAN.md

 ![Upload Screen](upload.png)

-First, be sure to edit [tokens.json](tokens.json) so that it contains valid tokens.
+First, be sure to edit [.tokens.json](.tokens.json) so that it contains valid tokens.
 Each token object contains several properties:

-1. **key** : Single-Use-Token that can be freeform and as complex as you desire.
+1. **id** : Single-Use-Token that can be freeform and as complex as you desire.
 This is the lookup key (examples use `helloworld`) when running curl commands below.
 2. **token** : A valid ScanCentral token in the GUID-style format
 3. **project**: The project name this scan will apply to in SSC (example `XYZ`)
 4. **version**: The version to which this will apply (example `8.0`)